23 Jul What Tasks to Outsource First (and Last) in Your Small Business

 A a general rule, you will rarely outsource the task of selling or building relationships to help your business grow.
 These are the last things you should outsource in your business.
 Sales and building relationships require passion, dedication, and commitment that you and your employees are more likely to have.
 You and your employees are also solely focused on your company ensuring more success here.
 Keep in mind that marketing is not the same as selling and can easily be outsourced.
 Marketing focuses more on self-promotion and brand awareness.
 Often those things can be challenging for an entrepreneur – all the more reason to find a partner that can sing your praises for you and see you like the diamond in the rough that you are.

-Get our full guide on Outsourcing in Your Small Business to Grow – download your copy below.
+Get our full guide on Outsourcing in Your Small Business to Grow – download your FREE copy below.

 Ready to stop hustling in your business and do the work to grow?
 It’s time to outsource.
 Set up a Discovery Call with our marketing & business strategist, Krista, to talk through your business and get guidance on the best path forward.